moorl/MoorlDocs/docs-source/plugin/MoorlForms/index.en.md

 ## Installation

+!!! note

-Note: If you have any problems with the plugin, please note the following [notes](../faq.md) in the FAQ section.
+    If you have any problems with the plugin, please note the following [notes](../faq.md) in the FAQ section.

 1. install
    [Foundation](../MoorlFoundation/index.md)